 My Uncle Bart was the tallest of my Dad's six brothers and as Mary Garvey once said, 'That Bart is strictly MGM.'
 Bart had been a Master Sergeant in the Marines during the Korean War and afterward a Stationary Engineer.
 I am given to understand that during one of his not too infrequent visits to Mr. Kelly's that Uncle Bart pal'd up with Col Jules Dubois.

-The Colonel and Bart hit off and met periodically.
+The Colonel and Bart hit it off and met up for beers periodically.
 After the Sox lost the World Series, the two ran into one another and met for steaks at Stockyard Inn.
-Dubois told Bart about the guy who had kicked the Batista's and the Guineas out of Cuba in January and had charmed the britches off of the Manhattan swells and the likes of Lenny Bernstein.
-Castro had visited the States on his own in full beard and Army fatigues many times.
+Dubois told Bart about the guy who had kicked the Batista and the Guineas out of Cuba in January and had charmed the britches off of the Manhattan swells and the likes of Lenny Bernstein.
+Castro had visited the States on his own, in full beard and Army fatigues many times.

 Uncle Bart cried Bullshit.